 Changing or leaving your course: understanding what's wrong | planning your next move | questions to ask yourself | making the most of your present course | broaden your experience | choosing an alternative course | applying for an alternative course | financial implications | taking a break | leaving your course | market yourself to employers

-Some students find that higher education is not for them or that they've chosen the wrong course.
-This guide provides practical, easy to follow advice to help you make the right choices at what can be a stressful and confusing time.
+Some students find that they want to change or leave their course because it’s not the right choice for them.
+This guide provides practical, easy-to-follow advice to help you explore alternative options at what can be a stressful and confusing time.

 Understanding what's wrong